-- Make water the norm for quenching thirst-drink water when you are thirsty, and offer water to thirsty youth. - Sparkling water, still water with slices of lemon, and fruity herbal iced teas are fun alternatives to plain water. - Nonfat and 1% milk and 100% fruit and vegetable juices contain beneficial nutrients as well as calories, so think of them as foods contributing towards your family's diet.
+- Make water the norm for quenching thirst drink water when you are thirsty and offer water to thirsty children. - Sparkling water, still water with slices of lemon, and fruity herbal iced teas are fun alternatives to plain water. - Nonfat and 1% milk and 100% fruit and vegetables juices contain beneficial nutrients and also calories, so think of them as foods contributing towards your family's diet.